nhpip/iex_history2/README.md

 ### History.clear()
 Clears the history and bindings.
 If scope is  :global the IEx session needs restarting for the changes to take effect.

+### History.clear_history(range)
+Clears the history only, if no argument all history is cleared, else history from 1 to value is cleared

+### History.clear_bindings()
+Clears bindings only

+### History.unbind(vars)
+Unbinds a variable or list of variables, varibales should be expressed as atoms

 ### History.stop_clear()
 Clears the history and bindings then stops the service.
 If scope is :global the IEx session needs restarting for the changes to take effect.

 ### History.configuration()
 Displays the current conifuration

+### History.save_config(filename)
+Saves the configuration to filename

+### History.load_config(filename)
+Loads the configuration from filename.
+NOTE: All changes may not be applied, to do this specify the filename in `History.initialize/1` instead of a config keyword list

 ### History.configure/2
 Allows the following options to be changed, but not saved: